Srokap/code_review/README.md

 Requirements
 -------------

-- At the moment this plugin supports PHP >=5.2, but expect it to change in future.
+- At the moment this plugin supports PHP >=5.3
 - This plugin uses [PHP Reflection API](http://php.net/manual/en/book.reflection.php) and even though it's listed explicitly in plugin requirements, it's a module that's bundled with all usual PHP deployments.
 If you're not doing anything fancy, no worries.